4 Ways to Adapt your Business During COVID-19

 In a matter of weeks, consumer behaviour has been dramatically altered by social distancing.
 Businesses of all sizes are scrambling to adapt.
 Regardless if you are a B2B or a B2C business, industry trends are shifting towards increased sanitation and methods of social distancing are now the norm.
 So what does this mean for your business specifically?

-It is no doubt that the current circumstances are a hindrance towards the conventional way of operating your business; but business owners are nothing but adaptable.
+It is no doubt that the current circumstances are a hindrance towards the conventional way of operating your business, but business owners are nothing but adaptable.

-Every business, both B2B and B2C, will have their own specific method of adapting to social distancing; the main idea is to ensure your business finds alternate product and content delivery avenues.
+Every business, both B2B and B2C, will have its own specific method of adapting to social distancing; the main idea is to ensure your business finds an alternate product and content delivery avenues.
 For example, many restaurants are offering curbside pickup as well as contactless delivery as an alternate avenue of delivering products to customers.
 Employees handle their food under strict and frequent sanitation protocols and every step is taken to ensure the health and safety of their customers are followed.
-For businesses in the home improvement sector, providing over the phone consultations, virtual walkthroughs and free estimates are a way to remain in contact with customers looking to renovate in the future while maintaining physical distance.
+For businesses in the home improvement sector, providing over-the-phone consultations, virtual walkthroughs and free estimates are a way to remain in contact with customers looking to renovate in the future while maintaining a physical distance.
 Personal and professional services can offer live streams and other methods of online interactions to maintain services despite certain restrictions.
 Click here to visit our small business resource centre for more information on industry trends during COVID-19.

 In regards to the content delivery avenue, let’s take a look at current consumer behaviour trends.
 Authorities are urging consumers to stay home whenever possible.
 This means static methods of advertisement (billboards, posters, ad space in public places) will have little to no effect.
 This opens up a massive opportunity for you to reach your market via other mediums such as direct mail, social media marketing, email marketing and other forms of advertising that can reach consumers from home.